vuApp360 Dashboards

 Application Overview

 The Application overview dashboards in vuApp360 empower IT Ops, Application Owners, and Business Heads to gain comprehensive insights into their application landscape.
 It allows to view all the applications in the environment, understand their criticality, and observe their performance metrics in real time.
-With the App Catalog and Service Catalog options, you can quickly identify problematic applications/ services, predict performance changes, and efficiently troubleshoot issues.
-This section will guide you through the functionalities and benefits of the App Catalog and Service Catalog.
+With the Service Catalog and App Catalog options, you can quickly identify problematic applications/ services, predict performance changes, and efficiently troubleshoot issues.
+This section will guide you through the functionalities and benefits of the Service Catalog and App Catalog.

 App Catalog